BD2KGenomics/cgcloud/README.rst

 The CGCloud project is aimed at automating the creation and management of virtual machines (*instances*) and virtual machine images (*AMIs*) in Amazon EC2.
-It belongs in the same family of tools as Puppet, Chef and Vagrant but its closest of kin is probably Ansible because the VM setup is done via SSH, keeping the VM on a short leash until it is fully set up.
-It shines when it comes to managing a wide variety of guest Linux distributions.
-To customize an AMI managed by CGCloud you write object-oriented Python code that utilizes inheritance to organize VM definitions, also known as ``roles``.

-Additionally, CGCloud maintains SSH keys on running instances.
-While EC2 only supports specifying a single key when an instance is launched, CGCloud Core allows you to manage multiple keys over the entire lifecycle of the VM.
-This makes it easy to collaborate on EC2 instances within a team.
+Additionally, CGCloud maintains SSH keys on running instances—not just the one-time injection of a single key at launch time, but the continuous, near real-time management of a configurable set of keys for a fleet of instances.

-With CGCloud, virtual machine and other associated cloud resources such as EBS volumes exist inside a *namespace* that.
-Cloud resources belonging to different namespaces are logically separated from each other.
-Namespaces are typically used to demarcate deployment environments (e.g. development, test, staging, production) or to isolate experiments performed by different users.

-CGCloud installs an agent in each VM.
-The agent is a daemon that performs maintenance tasks such as keeping the list of authorized SSH keys up-to-date.
-All agents listen on an SNS/SQS queue for management commands and execute them close to real-time.
+CGCloud can group instances, AMIs and other related cloud resources such as EBS volumes in isolated namespaces.
+Each user can have their own namespace or all users can share a root namespace.
+The production, test and staging environments can coexist in separate namespaces, all within one EC2 region.

+CGCloud can be extended with plugins.
+There is a plugin for setting up a continuous integration environment consisting of a continually running Jenkins master and several Jenkins slaves that are launched on demand.
+There also is a plugin for quickly creating large Apache Spark clusters.

 Prerequisites
 =============